dwarvesf/brainery/consulting/_base.md

 ---
-tags:
-  - consulting
-  - home
 title: Consulting Team
 date: 2023-12-11
 description: This is our Consulting team homepage.
 Our consulting team helps businesses solve complex challenges and improve performance by identifying root causes, developing solutions, and collaborating with stakeholders for successful implementation.
 We offer expertise in various areas including strategy, operations, management, IT, finance, and marketing to help your business achieve its goals.
 authors:
   - monotykamary
   - huytq
+tags:
+  - consulting
+  - home
 menu:
 toc: false
-notice:
 type: memo
 hide_frontmatter: true
-event_date:
 pinned: false
 hide_title: true

 ---
 ### Who we are

-**Dwarves Consulting is team of individuals who possess a combination of technical expertise, problem-solving skills, and strong communication abilities.**
+Dwarves Consulting is team of individuals who possess a combination of technical expertise, problem-solving skills, and strong communication abilities.

 ### Our culture